Fireworks

 Original Ice House

 Before the advent of modern refrigeration, one of the main economic activities in Weirs Beach was harvesting ice from frozen Lake Winnipesaukee, and storing the ice for later use.
-As can be seen in the 1892 map below, the location of the original ice house in Weirs Beach was at the southern edge of Moulton’s Cove, on Paugus Bay.
+As can be seen in the 1892 map below, the location of the original ice house in Weirs Beach was at the southern edge of Pickerel Cove, on Paugus Bay.
 The ice house’s location adjacent to the railroad tracks made perfect sense, as the ice could be easily loaded onto freight trains and shipped elsewhere.
 According to a January 24, 1909 Laconia Democrat article, “….the Morrill-Atwood Ice Co. of Wakefield, MA, who supply many of the large hotels in Boston, were filling their ice houses, near the Weirs on Lake Paugus.”

-In 1909, this was a very competitive industry, and there were many companies involved. as the raw product was free, and little capital was required to enter the business.
+In 1909, this was a very competitive industry, and there were many companies involved, as the raw product was free, and little capital was required to enter the business.
 In March of that year, the Laconia Democrat noted that the ice companies had “finished cutting for the season.
 The total amount cut by the Independent being 125,000 tons, and 35,000 tons by the Lawrence Ice.
 Co.
 A party from Boston, who has excellent courage, commence this week, cutting 100 car loads at Gardner’s Grove.”

 Cutting of ice was a major winter industry from the late 1800s through WW II and even into the late 1940s.
 A February, 1948, Laconia Citizen article noted that the ice harvest was underway on Lake Paugus by the Rudzinski family of the Laconia-Lakeport Ice Co.
 That particular company continues on into the present day, as the Laconia Ice company, although nowadays of course all ice is manufactured.
 The webmaster of this site was a childhood friend of Tommy Rudzinski, the current owner of the company.

-Below is a 1915 picture of men harvesting ice at the Lakeport Ice house.
+Below is a 1915 picture of men harvesting ice at the Independent ice house.
 Many of the men are holding ice picks, used to pull the ice blocks along.
 We are looking at the ice house from the lake (Paugus Bay).
 Union Avenue and the Lakeshore Railroad (1890-1935) both ran parallel to the house directly in the rear, so the ice could easily be transported to customers.
 Clearly visible in the photo is the conveyor belt which dragged the big blocks of ice up and into the storage facility.
 There, the blocks of ice would be stacked to the ceiling and then covered with sawdust and straw to insulate them from the coming spring and summer heat.
 The building in front of the conveyor belt contained a saw mill that would prepare the raw blocks by cutting them down into a smooth, uniform size.

 There was also an ice house on the Lake Winnipesaukee side of Weirs Beach, where today there is a marina at the northern end of Centenary Avenue.
 The detail below from the 1923 Sanborn Fire Insurance map shows the location of that ice house.
 A February, 1919 Laconia Democrat article noted that “The Metropolitan Ice Co. at the Weirs had its ice houses about full…”